CptDarling/FrumiBot/README.md

 ### OAuth Token refresh

-The token can be refreshed by calling `npm run token` in the project root.
+The token can be refreshed by calling `npm run refresh` in the project root.

+The token can be validated by calling `npm run validate` in the project root.

 The structure and content of the files is given below.